 Eventually I got tired of constantly re-signing and re-uploading Kodi to my Apple TV (and being stuck with an old version).
-So I got a Vero V instead, and immediately it became clear that I should have done so from the beginning, buying Apple TV was a mistake.
-Like I said before, if not for running Kodi, Apple TV is a pretty useless device (especially now that I have a TV that supports AirPlay).
+So I got a Vero V instead, and immediately it became clear that I should have done so from the beginning.
+Buying Apple TV was a mistake: like I said before, if not for running Kodi, Apple TV is a pretty useless device (especially now that I have a TV that supports AirPlay).

 Vero V with connected SONOFF Zigbee 3.0 USB Dongle Plus-E

 Around the same time I entered the domain of home automation.
 At first it was just Homely (a norwegian home security system), which comes with their own hub and a (not very large) set of supported devices/sensors.
 But soon enough I discovered that it’s all just a Zigbee network wrapped into a user-friendly package, so I could do more with my own hub and a much wider (and cheaper) collection of devices and sensors.
-Shortly after that realization I stumbled upon Home Assistant, as all roads lead to it, and, you guessed it right, I decided to run it on that same Vero V.
+Shortly after that realization I stumbled upon Home Assistant, as all roads lead to it, and, you guessed it right, I decided to host and run it on that same Vero V device.

 Is something wrong with Homely